EnderscapeMC/Enderscape-Site/README.md

-# Enderscape Quizzes
+# Enderscape Site
-A just for fun quiz site based on the Enderscape Minecraft server.
+A website for the Enderscape Minecraft server.